DATA-606-2023-FALL-THURSDAY/Iang_Ruth/Docs/Proposal.md

     17.)
 Recall Details: Object, the product,and event details along with the history

 # Target Variable/Label
 Not all the columns will be used for the analysis or models because not all of them are eessential to the business question at hand.
-The column "Classification" will be the target variable.
+The column "Product Classification" will be the target variable.
 Classification I is has the worst damage to public health.
 Classification II represents mediocre health damage, and classification III does not lead to much problems.
 The medical device recalls will be classified into these categories.

 # Potential Features/Predictors: